 The Path to Living Donation at UPMC

-Doug spent five years in and out of the hospital with doctors doing everything they could to get him healthy enough to be placed on the liver transplant waiting list.
+Doug spent five years in and out of the hospital.
+Doctors were doing all they could to get him healthy enough for placement on the liver transplant waiting list.

-Without a transplant, Doug wouldn’t make it, but his Model for End-stage Liver Disease (MELD) score was too low to be a candidate for liver transplant, and there wasn’t much else that could be done.
+Without a transplant, Doug wouldn’t make it.
+But his Model for End-stage Liver Disease (MELD) score was too low to get on the waiting list.
+There wasn’t much else doctors could do.

 In December 2017, Grace went out to run some errands.
-She arrived home to find Doug hemorrhaging and he was life-flighted to UPMC Montefiore.
-He spent 13 days in the intensive care unit and another 17 days recovering in the hospital.
-He would need a miracle to survive.
+She came home to find Doug hemorrhaging, and soon a helicopter life-flighted him to UPMC Montefiore.

 The Solution: Living-Donor Liver Transplant

-The wait for a liver transplant may take years so Doug and Grace started focusing on identifying a living donor.
+The wait for a liver transplant may take years, so Doug and Grace started focusing on finding a living donor.

-During a living-donor liver transplant, a transplant surgeon removes a portion of the liver from a healthy donor and transplants it into another person to replace their unhealthy liver.
-Both livers regenerate back to their full size and function within a few months.
+During a living-donor liver transplant, a surgeon removes part of the liver from a healthy donor.
+The surgeon then transplants it into another person to replace the unhealthy liver.
+Both livers grow back to their full size and function within a few months.

-Doug and Grace were unsure how to find a donor, so they attended a UPMC Living Donor Champion workshop.
-They learned how effective social media can be when searching for a living donor, so Grace set up a Facebook page to spread Doug’s story.
-She shared his story as far as she could, praying they would find a donor in time.
+Doug and Grace weren't sure how to find a donor, so they attended a UPMC Living Donor Champion workshop.
+They learned how effective social media can be when searching for a living donor, so Grace set up a Facebook page.
+She shared Doug’s story as far as she could, praying they would find a donor in time.

 Barb Karner, an old family friend, saw Grace’s post on Facebook.
-After learning that living-liver donation was possible, she couldn’t stop thinking about donating a portion of her liver to Doug, especially after attending church one Sunday.
+After learning that living donation was possible, she couldn’t stop thinking about giving part of her liver to Doug.

 “I couldn’t let him die, knowing that I could do something,” Barb said.